Can Central Government Employees Do Stock Trading?

 Failure to comply with the regulations governing stock trading can result in disciplinary action against the employee.
 This could range from warnings to suspension or dismissal from service.

-Read More How much to invest in risky stocks
+Read More How to make serious money trading stocks

 ### Guidelines for Obtaining Sanction